Sampling from Gaussian Process Posteriors using Stochastic Gradient Descent: Introduction

 The main limitations of Gaussian processes is that their computational cost is cubic in the training dataset size.
 Significant research efforts have been directed at addressing this limitation resulting in two key classes of scalable inference methods: (i) \emph{inducing point} methods \cite{titsias09,hensman13}, which approximate the GP posterior, and (ii) \emph{conjugate gradient} methods \cite{Gibbs_MacKay97a,gardner18,Artemev21}, which approximate the computation needed to obtain the GP posterior.
 Note that in structured settings, such as geospatial learning in low dimensions, specialized techniques are available \cite{Wilson15,Wilkinson20,Daxberger21subnetwork}.
 Throughout this work, we focus on the generic setting, where scalability limitations are as of yet unresolved.

-In recent years, stochastic gradient descent (SGD) has emerged as the leading technique for training machine learning models at scale \cite{Ruder16SGD,Zhang2023sgd}.
+In recent years, stochastic gradient descent (SGD) has emerged as the leading technique for training machine learning models at scale \cite{Ruder16SGD,Zhang2023sgd}, in both deep learning and related settings like kernel methods \cite{dai2014doubly} and Bayesian modeling \cite{Mandt17Descent}.
 While the principles behind the effectiveness of SGD are not yet fully understood, empirically, SGD often leads to good predictive performance---even when it does not fully converge.
 The latter is the default regime in deep learning, and has motivated researchers to study \emph{implicit biases} and related properties of SGD \cite{Belkin2019,ZouWBGK2021benign}.

-In the context of GPs, SGD is commonly used to learn kernel hyperparameters---by optimizing the marginal likelihood \cite{gardner18} or closely related variational objectives \cite{titsias09,hensman13}.
+In the context of GPs, SGD is commonly used to learn kernel hyperparameters---by optimizing the marginal likelihood \cite{filippone2015stochastic,Cunningham2016preconditioning,gardner18,chen20,chen22} or closely related variational objectives \cite{titsias09,hensman13}.
 In this work, we explore applying SGD to the complementary problem of approximating GP posterior samples given fixed kernel hyperparameters.
 In one of his seminal books on statistical learning theory, Vladimir Vapnik \cite{vapnik95} famously said: \emph{"When solving a given problem, try to avoid solving a more general problem as an intermediate step."} Motivated by this viewpoint, as well as the aforementioned property of good performance often not requiring full convergence when using SGD, we ask: \emph{Do the linear systems arising in GP computations necessarily need to be solved to a small error tolerance?
 If not, can SGD help accelerate these computations?}